 Bariatric Information Sessions

-On the fourth Thursday of every month, we hold information sessions to help answer questions about diagnosis, procedures and recovery for our Bariatrics program.
-Please call (561) 548-BARI (2274) for details and registration, or connect with us at:
+We feature information sessions with Q&A by Surgeons to help answer questions about diagnosis, procedures and recovery for our Bariatric program.
+Please call (561) 548-BARI (2274) for details or connect with us at:

 View by topic: